Superconvergence points of Hermite spectral interpolation: Superconvergence points of Hermite spectral interpolations

 where $\mathcal{K}=\mathrm{e}^{\rho^2/2}\widehat{V}\mathcal{C}_0/(\pi^{1/2}2^{1/4}\rho^2)(1+o(1))$ as $n\rightarrow\infty$.
 We see that the error bound at the points $\{\tau_j\}_{j=0}^{n+1}$ is smaller than the maximum error bound in \eqref{eq:MaxErr} by a factor $n^{1/3}$.
 We point out that this factor can be further improved at those points $\{\tau_j\}\subseteq[-\varrho\xi,\varrho\xi]$, where $\varrho$ and $\xi$ are defined as in Remark \ref{rk:EstH}.
 In this case, note that the estimate $|\psi_{n+1}(\tau_j)|\leq \|\psi_{n+1}\|_{L^{\infty}(\mathbb{R})}=O(n^{-1/12})$ can be replaced by the more sharper estimate $|\psi_{n+1}(\tau_j)|=O(n^{-1/4})$, we then obtain a smaller bound

-where $\mathcal{K}$ is some generic positive constant.
 Thus, the error bound at those points $\{\tau_j\}\subseteq[-\varrho\xi,\varrho\xi]$ is smaller than the maximum error bound in \eqref{eq:MaxErr} by a factor $n^{1/2}$.
 Indeed, as shown by the examples given below, the maximum error of the Hermite spectral differentiation is often attained near the origin for rapidly decaying functions, and we can therefore expect that the factor gained at the points $\{\tau_j\}_{j=0}^{n+1}$ will be $n^{1/2}$.
 Furthermore, let $\{\eta_j\}_{j=0}^{n+2}$ denote the zeros of $\psi''_{n+1}(x)$.
 Note that the first term inside the parentheses of the equation \eqref{eq:SecD} vanishes at the points $\{\eta_j\}_{j=0}^{n+2}$, we have

 where $\mathcal{K}=2^{3/4}\mathrm{e}^{\rho^2/2}\widehat{V}C_1/(\pi^{1/2}\rho^2)(1+o(1))$ as $n\rightarrow\infty$.
 We see that the error bound at the points $\{\eta_j\}_{j=0}^{n+2}$ is smaller than the maximum error bound in \eqref{eq:MaxErr} by a factor $n^{1/2}$.